Watch this video to learn how ice dams form and how Pipe Works Services, Inc., your local Dr. Energy Saver contractor, can help prevent them!

 We offer effective air sealing and a wide range of high-performance attic insulation options, including spray foam and blown-in insulation.

 For an effective solution to your ice dam problem, contact the energy specialists at Pipe Works Services, Inc. today to request an inspection and get an estimate to upgrade your home insulation.
-We work in Union, Short Hills, Basking Ridge, Florham Park, Millburn, Clifton, Wayne and throughout the state.
+We work in Union, Short Hills, Basking Ridge, Florham Park, Millburn, Clifton, Somerset and throughout the state.

 We can also conduct a home energy evaluation to pinpoint the problem areas in your home and provide you with a list of recommended improvements that can provide you with the greatest comfort and energy savings.